Analysis | Samuel Alito’s provocative, unusually political speech

 Since then, and particularly following the GOP’s rush to fill Justice Ruth Bader Ginsburg’s seat after her death in an election year, momentum has built among some liberal activists to “pack the court,” or add justices to change the balance of power.
 That proposal seems to be off the table now that Democrats failed to gain a Senate majority.

 But it was hardly the only example of lawmakers leaning on the court in recent years.
-As Politico’s Josh Gerstein notes, Alito reserved his criticism for Democrats even as Trump has said numerous controversial things in recent years that applied political pressure on judges or suggested the judges were supposed to be his political allies.
+As Politico’s Josh Gerstein notes, Alito reserved his criticism for Democrats even as President Trump has said numerous controversial things in recent years that applied political pressure on judges or suggested the judges were supposed to be his political allies.
 These instances have even drawn rebukes from two of Alito’s fellow GOP-appointed justices: Roberts and Neil M. Gorsuch.

 Alito went on to compare the situation with the Democratic senators to what happens in authoritarian countries: